LucchesiCarlo/Optimization_Methods/README.md

 # Optimization Methods Project Work: SMO and DCD-Linear for SVMs

-TODO (Brief introduction of what I'am doing)
+TODO (Brief introduction of what I'm doing)
 ## Goal of the Project

 TODO